DataDog/hiring-engineers/answers.md

 sampledb=> \q
 ```

-It would be nice to get some regular traffic.
+It would be nice to get some traffic.
 The idea is to insert data into checkins, recording the current timestamp.
 I did write a quick bash script called insert for this :
 ```bash
 [joe@f31 bash-skripts]$ cat inserts.sh
 #!/bin/bash